-It seems that ever since the dawn of printing there have been writers, and artists whose work has been ignored by mainstream publishers.
+It seems that ever since the first printed page rolled off the first printing press there have been writers and artists whose work has been sidelined by mainstream publishers.

-These range from political dissidents living in authoritarian states, to members of socially marginalized groups, and all the way to authors, poets, artists, philosophers, and journalists who––for many reasons–– want to by-pass industrial publishing, and send their ideas out into the world in simple leaflet form.
+These might be political dissidents living in authoritarian states, or members of socially marginalized groups, or merely authors, poets, artists, philosophers, and journalists who––for many reasons–– want to by-pass industrial publishing, and send their ideas out into the world in simple leaflet form.